ninahonyango/VAPT/README.md

 ![Screenshot On Configuring The Target (RHOST) And Local Host (LHOST)](images/setRHOST&LHOSTParameters.png) *Screenshot On Configuring The Target (RHOST) And Local Host (LHOST).*

 While attempting to set the local host (LHOST) for reverse connection as shown in the screenshot above, the console returned a warning message `[!]
 Unknown datastore option: LHOST.
-Did you mean RHOST` indicating that the selected module does not support the LHOST option.
+Did you mean RHOST?` indicating that the selected module does not support the LHOST option.

 This message confirms that the vsftpd_234_backdoor exploit does not require or support a reverse shell connection.
 Instead, it opens a command shell directly on a specific port (usually port 6200) on the target system, which Metasploit then connects to.